 So, if you can make labels for free using items you have around the house, why would you spend money on a label maker?

-As I said above, investing in your home organization is one way is a kind of insurance that your home will stay organized—or at least a reminder of how it should be organized when it’s tidy.
+As I said earlier, investing in your home organization is one way is a kind of insurance that your home will stay organized—or at least a reminder of how it should be organized when it’s tidy.

 Label maker labels are fairly inexpensive, usually waterproof, and provide a consistent look for your space.
 They’re easy to read, stick to a variety of surfaces, and usually remove cleanly (unless they’ve been stuck on for years).